sheetbase/app-scripts_v1/README.md

 #### Options

-- `exportName`: Optional export name or use the folder name.
+- `exportName`: Module name.
-- `--param`: Module params, seperated by commas.
+- `--param`: Module params, comma-seperated.
 - `--app`: Build an app, else a module.
-- `--vendor`: A vendor module.
+- `--vendor`: Build a vendor module.
 - `--bundle`: Merge dependencies with the module.
-- `--no-polyfill`: Not include polyfill for build --app.
+- `--polyfill`: Include polyfill.
 - `--no-init`: Not init the default instance of the module.
+- `--copy`: Files or folders will be copied, comma-seperated.

 ### Push